tfpk/macrokata/exercises/06_repetition/README.md

  - `$(` tells us that we're starting a repetition.
  - `my_vec.push($my_literal)` is the code that will be transcribed. `$my_literal` will be replaced with each of the literals specified in the matcher.
  - The `)` means that we're done describing the code that will be transcribed.
- - The `;` means we're separating these lines with semicolons
+ - The `;` means we're separating these lines with semicolons.
  - The `+` ends the repetition.
  - The `;` adds a final semicolon after the expansion of everything.